bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

 10. Try different layouts if you'd like.
 Zoom in  and move nodes around to be able to read the labels.

-11. Try to separate blue nodes and green nodes.
-In 'Control Panel' located at the left style, choose the 'Select' tab.
-Click on the '+' plus sign to add a column to filter your data.
-Choose "NodeL:EM1_Colouring" corresponding to the NE datasets.
-Do not touch the slide bar and click on "Apply" located at the bottom of the tab.
-Now it has selected all the NE nodes.
-Click on one NE nodes and drag them all to the one side of the window, apart from the BE nodes.
-Click once on a blank space of the window to unselect the nodes.

-6. Select a node of your choice.
+11. Select a node of your choice.
 When the node is highlighted, the 'EM Heat Map' in 'Table Panel' will display the genes in this pathway that are overlapping with your input gene list.
 A gray square means that the gene is absent in the dataset.
 Note: you also could create and upload an expression file when you build the enrichment map, and the expression values for each gene in the pathways will be displayed here in the 'EM Heat Map'.

-7. Click on any edge (the line between nodes).
+12. Click on any edge (the line between nodes).
 In the 'Table panel' ('EM Heat Map') you should see a heatmap of all genes both gene-sets connected by this edge have in common.

-8. Select several nodes and edges.
+13. Select several nodes and edges.
 EM Heat map will show the union of all genes (Genes: All) or genes in common (Genes:Common) in the selected gene sets.

-9. In Control Panel, go to the EnrichmentMap tab.
+14. In Control Panel, go to the EnrichmentMap tab.
 Change Q-value as well as Edge (Similarity) cutoffs and see how the network changes.
 Redo the layout.
 Save the file.

 **Question** What conclusions can you make based on these networks?